-Getting Started with Syncfusion React Components in the Gatsby project
+Getting Started with Syncfusion® React Components in a Gatsby Project

-This article provides a step-by-step guide for setting up a Gatsby project and integrating the Syncfusion React components.
+This guide provides a step-by-step workflow for creating a Gatsby application and integrating Syncfusion® React UI components.

 Gatsby